-That portion of the provider's weekly service rate (cost) which is based on the income.

-The fee amount is established by SCDSS on the basis of family size and gross family system.
-The on-line SVL will list only the last four digits of the SSN.
+That portion of the provider's weekly service rate (cost) which is based on the client's family size and income, and paid by the client directly to the provider.
+The fee amount is established by SCDSS on the basis of family size and gross family income.